University of Colorado Denver

 Fax: (303) 315 – 2229

-School of Public Affairs, University of Colorado Denver with a secondary appointment
+of Public Affairs, University of Colorado Denver with a secondary appointment

-in the Colorado School of Public Health, Department of Health
+in the Colorado School of Public Health, Department of Health Systems,

-Concentration,

-Advisor to the Dual MPA-MPH Degree, and Director of the Research
+Advisor to the Dual MPA-MPH Degree.
+Dr. Varda directs the Network Leadership

-Program on Collaborative Governance.
+the School of Public Affairs.
 She also sits on the AmeriCorps NCCC Federal

 Advisory Board, and is an alumn of the AmeriCorps NCCC (Class 5 and 6).
+Dr.